Our Marketing and SEO/SEM Story

 I am self-aware of my own weakness (especially in Business development and Marketing).
 However, with my experience at Qualcomm, I am confident that I "know" when I meet with a good business/marketing person(s).
 So, I started looking for business/marketing resources in the following:

-- Outsourcing to Business Development/Marketing firm
+- Outsourcing to Marketing Firm

 For hiring routes, we went through over 20-30 interviews after filtering hundreds job applicants.
 I was not able to find the "right" one.
 It is very rare to find one person to do both Business Development and Marketing well.
 With small company, it is financially challenging to have a team of Business Development and Marketing.